labyrinthofdreams/challenger/README.md

 will render a template file and updates the first post with the results.

-If a user makes a mistake they may post a new comment that includes !overwrite N, where N is the number of seen films.
-It is also possible to include the command when there's a need to overwrite e.g. a large numbered list that would mess up the statistics.
+If a user makes a mistake they may post a new comment that includes !seen N, where N is the number of seen films.
+It is also possible to include the command when there's a need to overwrite e.g. a numbered list that would mess up the statistics.